wnfaulkner/2023-10-05-project-1-scrabble-game/README.md

     * Display a message congratulating the winner
     * Offer a button to initiate a new game

 ## Stretch Goals

 **Game Setup**
-* Allow 3 & 4 players (MVP will be set up for only 2 players)
+* Allow three & four players (MVP will be set up for only two players)
 * Players can select their own player names
-* Letter 'bag' includes blank letters; when placed on the board during a play, a pop-up will allow the user to choose the letter to which the blank is assigned.
-Once chosen, the letter will render differently
+* Letter 'bag' includes two blank 'wild cards'; when placed on the board during a play, a pop-up will allow the player to choose the letter to which the blank is assigned.
+Once chosen, the letter will render differently (lighter color text) to indicate they were wild cards and do not count for any points.

 **User Interaction**
-* Users can smoothly drag-n-drop letters onto the board with the mouse
+* Players can smoothly drag-n-drop letters onto the board with the mouse
+* Scoreboard shows a score preview for the placed-but-not-submitted play
-* Players can reorder the letters in their console
+* Players can reorder the letters in their console before placing them on the board
+* Helpful play instructions are provided for first-time players
-* Users can save games and return to them later *(might be too much as it would require a login system?)*
+* Players can save games and return to them later *(might be too much as it would require a login system?)*

-Winning Logic
+**Winning Logic**
 * Game automatically checks an official/updated scrabble dictionary using an API

 ## Potential Roadblocks
 * The play checking logic could get confusing as it will have to recognize which tiles have just been played vs. those that were on the board, check that the new tiles connect with those already played, determine all of the new words formed by the newly played tiles, and check them against a dictionary.
 I did find .txt versions of the dictionary [here](https://boardgames.stackexchange.com/questions/38366/latest-collins-scrabble-words-list-in-text-file).